brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 title = "Canonical Log Lines 2.0"
 +++

 I'm about a month into my new job -- still at a point where everything feels fresh and exciting, and not long enough to have accumulated even an ounce of jadedness.
 So far it's exactly the change I was looking for.
 Life is less frantic at a smaller company, and yet the feeling of relative calm is misleading.
-Intuitively it would seem that a more relaxed environment would result in commensurately less output, but it's actually the opposite.
-By cutting ten layers of overhead out of the stack, individual people are able to do much more.
+Intuitively it would seem that a more relaxed environment would result in commensurately less output, but it's the opposite.
+By slicing ten layers of overhead out of the stack, individual people are able to do much more.
 My time's flipped from a previous ratio of 90/10 busy work/development to an almost perfectly inverted 10/90, with the 90 spent building things.
 It's been fantastic.

 There's a lot to talk about -- self-correcting transaction-based systems in Postgres, organizing moderately large Go projects, best practices for HTTP APIs in 2021, and more.
 I'd originally started baking it all into one very long post before realizing that it would need its own table of contents and glossary.
 Instead, I'm breaking it up, with this issue containing some highlights from the first month and some reflections on canonical log lines.